nvanexan/nve2022/content/posts/markdoc.md

 ## Concluding thoughts

 [Markdoc](https://markdoc.io) is super great.
+And powerful.
 If you've ever wanted your Markdown to support things like templating, conditionals, variables, etc., Markdoc makes it dead easy to support and implement, with a nice API for extending and building your own tags.

 I'm going to keep experimenting with it, and contributing to it too.
 I think it has a lot of value and promise.